KaiNorberg/PatchworkOS/README.md

 ## Limitations

-- Currently limited to RAM disks only, might remain that way for quite some time because being able to run the OS on real hardware is very important to me meaning that simple I/O devices like floppy disks can't be used as I do not live in the 80s, instead the optimal plan would be to allow for USB storage devices something I am currently not willing/able to work on.
+- Currently limited to RAM disks only.
 - Only support for x86_64.

 ## Notable Short Term Future Plans